Are you looking for ways to stay centered and release trauma?

 Yoga for Resilience is a trauma-informed series supporting your mind, body and heart learn tools to feel more grounded, compassionate and present to yourself and others.

 - learn tools for the body and mind to ease overwhelm

 - calm the nervous system through mindfulness and movement

 - strengthen the body and mind through embodiment and meditation

 Many of the challenges we face can knock us off our feet.
-From trauma, anxiety, divorce, aging parents, global warming to white supremacy, we all need ways to support ourselves, our relationships and our communities to have resilience, strength and empathy.
-This class will support your ability and capacity to lovingly and honestly meet these challenges with fierce kindness and compassionate truth.
+From personal to intergenerational trauma, anxiety, divorce, aging parents, global warming to white supremacy, we all need ways to support ourselves, our relationships and our communities have resilience, strength and empathy.
+This class will support your ability and capacity to meet these challenges with fierce kindness and compassionate truth.

 “Make an Offering” spots available.